Founder, Joey Borgogna

 What actually shapes human character?

 But who we become under pressure.
 How we make meaning.
-How imagination, memory, expectation, and perception shape the way we experience the world and relate to one another.
+How imagination, memory, expectation, and perception shape the way we experience the world.

 That curiosity eventually became the foundation for My Scripted Story™ and continues to shape the work I create through Novel Eye Productions.

-Today, I serve as Executive Director of the Lincoln City Fellowship, an artist residency initiative of the Speranza Foundation that supports multidisciplinary artists through curated retreats, creative gatherings, and community experiences.
+Today, I serve as Executive Director of the Lincoln City Fellowship, an artist residency initiative of the Speranza Foundation that supports multidisciplinary artists through curated retreats, creative gatherings, and shared inquiry.
 Through this work, I help create spaces where artists can slow down, reconnect to their creative lives, and engage more deeply with themselves, one another, and the questions at the center of their work.